videogame-archive/romhack-archive/README.md

 ## Objective
 This project follow the same kind of standards as No-Intro and Redump, so expect similar rules.

+This repository contains in a 'structured' way, both 'information' and 'patches' related with romhacks.

+The project goal is to 'normalize' the original patches distributed into a structure that is easier to process to deliver database (DAT) files to use in rom managers to help validate and archive collections.

 **YOU WILL NOT FIND ROMS HERE**

-This repository contains in a 'structured' way, both 'information' and 'patches' related with romhacks.

-The project goal is to 'normalize' the original patches distributed into a structure that is easier to process automatically to produce two deliverables:
-1. DAT (database) files to use in rom managers to help validate and archive collections.
-2. A tool that can build the collections given that the user has a copy of the 'parent' roms from No-Intro database.

-A release of these two deliverables could happen once per quarter or purely opportunistically.

-Additionally, the project provides:
-1. A 'safe legal frame' for the archival project by NOT storing or providing the original roms.
-2. A 'public' repository for easy sharing by hosting on gitHub.

 ## Current Goals